Trade finance: everything you need to know

 What is trade finance?

-The different parties involved in trade finance include banks, trade finance companies, importers and exporters, insurers, export credit agencies.
-Together, they collaborate on credit agreements that ensure relevant parties can get paid at the right time to maintain both individual cash flow and the flow of goods.
+The different parties involved in trade finance include banks, trade finance companies, importers and exporters, insurers and export credit agencies, who collaborate on credit agreements to ensure relevant parties get paid at the right time to maintain healthy liquidity and SLAs for delivering goods.

 Key types of trade finance

-• A letter of credit: This is where an importer's bank makes a promise to the exporter that it will immediately make the payment once the transaction has been completed.
+• A letter of credit: An importer's bank makes a promise to the exporter that it will immediately make a payment once the transaction has been completed.

-• A bank guarantee: When a bank acts as a guarantor in case the importer or exporter fails to fulfil the terms and conditions of the contract.
+• A bank guarantee: This is where a bank acts as a guarantor in case the importer or exporter fails to fulfil the terms and conditions of the contract.
 This means the bank would pay a sum of money to the beneficiary.

 • Factoring: Here, an exporter sells their invoices to a trade financer (the factor) at a discount.
-The factor then sells it on to the importer, who pays the full price for the product.
+The factoring company then sells it on to the importer, who pays the full price for the product.
+This is for short-term financing, with the exporter remaining responsible if invoices are not paid.

 Trade finance process

-1. Agreement and Contract: Importers and exporters agree on the terms of the sale, including payment terms, delivery conditions, and the use of trade finance instruments like letters of credit.
+1. Agreement and contract: Importers and exporters agree on the terms of the sale, including payment terms, delivery conditions, and the use of trade finance instruments, like letters of credit, to help operations run smoothly.

-2. Issuance of Instruments: The importer's bank issues a letter of credit or bank guarantee, providing security to the exporter.
+2. Issuance of financial instruments: The importer's bank issues a letter of credit or bank guarantee, providing security to the exporter.

-3. Shipment and Documentation: The exporter ships the goods and provides the necessary documentation (e.g., bill of lading, invoice) to the importer's bank.
+3. Shipment and documentation: The exporter ships the goods and provides the necessary documentation (e.g., bill of lading, invoice, etc.) to the importer's bank.

 5. Settlement: The importer repays the bank according to the agreed terms, completing the transaction.